apache/mesos/docs/oversubscription.md

 ## Writing a custom resource estimator

-The resource estimator estimates and predicts the total resources used on the slave and informs the master about resources that can be oversubscribed.
+The resource estimator estimates and predicts the total resources used on the agent and informs the master about resources that can be oversubscribed.
 By default, Mesos comes with a `noop` and a `fixed` resource estimator.
-The `noop` estimator only provides an empty estimate to the slave and stalls, effectively disabling oversubscription.
+The `noop` estimator only provides an empty estimate to the agent and stalls, effectively disabling oversubscription.
 The `fixed` estimator doesn't use the actual measured slack, but oversubscribes the node with fixed resource amount (defined via a command line flag).